Jakarta traffic — Honda Freed 1500cc FuelMarble fuel efficiency test, Indonesia 2023

 Overview

 Dense urban traffic does more than slow you down — it destroys fuel efficiency at the engine level.
+This Jakarta road test is one of more than 20 independent field tests documented in the complete guide to what FuelMarble is and how it works.
 Stop-and-go driving causes engine temperature to spike repeatedly, triggering a defensive response from the ECU: excess fuel injection for thermal protection.
 In cities like Jakarta, vehicles can spend 30–40% of operating hours idling under heat stress.
 No driving technique, no maintenance schedule, and no fuel additive can prevent this thermal waste.

 An independent 12-week audit by Ir.
 Steve Rion tested a Honda Freed 1500cc (106,045 km) on its regular daily routes through Jakarta's streets.
 The result: a verified 21.75% improvement in fuel efficiency, with economy rising from 16.83 km/L to 20.49 km/L. CO2 emissions fell 10.34%, and carbon monoxide output was eliminated entirely.